johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 ### Schedule
 2-3hr ground

+Weather in the mountains is a trendline, it’s unlikely to get better once it starts to get worse

+Making assessments en route about signs of developing weather

+Last PAVE before entering the mountains / hostile terrain

 ### Lesson Elements
 1. What counts as mountain flying?
 	> [!quote] From [[Tips on Mountain Flying]]